Morwenn/poplar-heap/README.md

 # Poplar sort

-As most heapsort-like algorithms, poplar is divided into two main parts:
+As most heapsort-like algorithms, poplar sort is divided into two main parts:

 * Turning the passed collection into a poplar heap
 * Sorting the poplar heap

-While making a binary heap can be made in O(n) time, I don't know of any way to make a poplar heap with anything better than O(n log n) time.
-In both cases, sorting the heap dominates the algorithm and runs in O(n log n) time.
-Be it the original algorithm described by Bron & Hesselink or the revisited algorithm that I will describe later, both are split into these two distinct phases.
+Be it the original poplar sort described by Bron & Hesselink or the revisited algorithm that I will describe later, both are split into these two distinct phases.
+It should be possible to construct a poplar heap in O(n) time, but I lack the knowledge required to prove it, so the instinctive analysis in the sections to come only try to demonstrate a O(n log n) worst case for `poplar::make_heap`.

-*Note: I am actually wondering whether one of the `make_heap` functions described here runs in O(n), see the [corresponding issue][issue1].*
+*Note: if you're better than I am at formal proofs, you can visit [this issue][issue1] which dicusses whether `make_heap` actually has a O(n) worst case.*

 ## Original poplar sort